HPCRL/Ansor-AF-DS/README.md

 ## Introduction

-This repository contains the figures, tables data and source code in the paper ICS'24: "Accelerated Auto-Tuning of GPU Kernels for Tensor Computations".
+This repository contains the figures, tables data and source code in the paper [ICS'24: Accelerated Auto-Tuning of GPU Kernels for Tensor Computations](https://dl.acm.org/doi/10.1145/3650200.3656626).

 ```
 .